 - to earn certifications to teach trauma-sensitive meditation and yoga.

 Through my ongoing coursework, study, experience and personal practice, I’ve learned how to serve those seeking to live with more peace and a better quality of life.
+Developing curriculum and teaching courses with Dr. Dan Gottlieb has been an inspiration and another opportunity for growth and learning.

 I remember well my own experience with anxiety and panic, and I bring compassion and understanding to every individual and group session.
 It would be a privilege to help you uncover the calm, clarity, and resilience that are part of your true nature, beneath layers of distress.